oneapi-src/oneDPL/documentation/library_guide/extension_api.rst

 * ``get()``: returns the result.
 * ``wait()``: wait for the result to become available.

 If the returned object is the result of an algorithm with device policy, it can be converted into a ``sycl::event``.
-Lifetime of any resources the algorithm allocates (e.g. temporary storage) is bound to the lifetime of the returned object.
+Lifetime of any resources the algorithm allocates (for example: temporary storage) is bound to the lifetime of the returned object.

 Utility functions:

 * ``wait_for_all(…)``: wait for an arbitrary number of objects that are convertible into ``sycl::event`` to become ready.

-Example of Async API usage
+Example of Async API Usage
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 .. code:: cpp